Luzifer/twitch-bot/wiki/Templating.md

 #### `concat`

-Join the given string parts with delimiter
+Join the given string parts with delimiter (⚠ this replaces the sprig `concat` function: sprig `concat` is not available!)

 Syntax: `concat <delimiter> <...parts>`